sirmews/claude-hook-advisor/README.md

 # Claude Hook Advisor

-A Rust CLI tool that integrates with Claude Code using a **triple-hook architecture** to provide intelligent command suggestions and semantic directory aliasing.
-Enhance your development workflow with automatic command mapping and natural language directory references.
+A Rust CLI tool that integrates with Claude Code using a **triple-hook architecture** to provide intelligent command suggestions, semantic directory aliasing, and automatic documentation standards enforcement.
+Enhance your development workflow with automatic command mapping, natural language directory references, and real-time documentation validation.

 ## 🎬 What You'll Experience